In-patient luxury rehab center in Thailand

 Men are more likely to overdose than women.
 The same report showed the prevalence of drug-related overdose among men was 69%.
 That means that 31% of drug overdose deaths account for women.

 Drug overdose happens in people of all ages.
-A study from Pediatric Research found between 1999 and 2018, more than 1000 children under the age of 12 died from drug overdoses.
-In the period between 1999 and 2007, opioid overdoses accounted for almost half of pediatric patient deaths.
+A 2021 study by Kelly et al., published in the journal Pediatric Research found that between 1999 and 2018, the number of children under the age of 12 who died as a result of drug overdoses exceeded one thousand.
+Opioid overdoses constituted an average of half of pediatric overdose fatalities from 1999 to 2007.

 When it comes to adolescents, drug overdose cases are on the rise.
-One study found there were 518 drug overdose deaths among adolescents in 2010, but that number jumped to 954 in 2020.
+A study by Friedman et al., published in the April 2022 issue of JAMA Network found that in 2010, there were 518 drug-related deaths involving adolescents, but that number jumped to 954 in 2020.

-In the elderly population, 55 years and older, drug overdose cases aren’t uncommon.
-In 1999, there were 518 drug overdose deaths in this age group, whereas that number in 2019 increased to 10,292.
+Finally, in the elderly population, 55 years and older, drug overdose cases aren’t uncommon.
+In 1999, there were 518 drug overdose deaths in this age group, whereas that number in 2019 increased to 10,292, as per a 2022 study by Mason et al., published in JAMA Network Open.

 What causes drug overdose?

-Drug overdose is caused by a rapid and excessively high intake of a drug (or more of them) whose effects overwhelm the brain and body.
+Drug overdose is caused by a rapid and excessively high intake of one or more drugs whose effects overwhelm the brain and body.
 The mechanism of action that leads to the development of overdose varies from one type of drug to another.

 For example, alcohol is absorbed through the proximal gastrointestinal (GI) tract and primarily metabolized in the liver.
 The main site of action of acute alcohol poisoning, or alcohol overdose, is the central nervous system (CNS).
 In the central nervous system, alcohol elevates CNS inhibition and reduces excitation.

 The primary inhibitory neurotransmitter in CNS is gamma-aminobutyric acid (GABA), which binds to receptors enabling chloride to enter the cell.
 As a result, cellular excitability weakens.
 As alcohol binds to GABA strongly, it activates an inhibitory cascade, which leads to problems such as impaired coordination, sedation, and cognitive dysfunction.
-In other words, drinking too much too quickly can overstimulate GABA pathways and induce symptoms of alcohol poisoning or overdose.
+In other words, drinking too much too quickly overstimulates GABA pathways and induces symptoms of alcohol poisoning or overdose.

-When it comes to cocaine, a paper from The Open Pharmacology Journal reports that at high concentrations, this drug can alter pathways in the brain.
-At the same time, cocaine can bind to sodium and potassium channels.
+When it comes to cocaine, a 2008 paper by Heard et al., from The Open Pharmacology Journal reported that at high concentrations, this drug alters pathways in the brain.
+At the same time, cocaine binds to sodium and potassium channels.
 As a result, cardiac effects of overdose occur.
-Both brain and body become overstimulated.
+Both the brain and body become overstimulated.

 An opioid overdose happens due to the excessive effect of these drugs on the brain area that regulates the respiratory rate.
-This results in respiratory depression and may lead to death.
+This results in respiratory depression and potentially leads to death.

 Symptoms of drug overdose are greatly determined by the substances abused.
 The OD symptoms are particularly severe in persons who abuse two or more substances.
 The most common signs and symptoms of overdose are listed below.